clean-code-craft-tcq-2/stream-line-SreelakshmiSDilip/README.md

 ### The Receiver

-- reads the parameters from the console input
+- reads the parameters from the .txt file (instead of console output)
 - after reading every parameter, it prints the following:
     - maximum and minimum values in the incoming stream
     - [simple moving average](https://www.investopedia.com/terms/s/sma.asp) of the last 5 values